-Through the pandemic, the Trust has undertaken fundraising through virtual raffles and sales.
-The Academy Trust does not work with professional fundraisers or companies who carry out fundraising on its behalf.
+The Trust only held small fundraising events during the year including cake stalls, raffles, coffee mornings and non-uniform days.
+The Trust does not work with professional fundraisers or companies who carry out fundraising on its behalf.
 During the year no complaints or issues have arisen as a result of the fundraising events.
+All fundraising undertaken during the year was monitored by the Trustees.